VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 > VirtoCommerce provides over 70 payment gateways out of the box.
 If you need to configure your own new payment gateway, you need to implement IPaymentGateway interface and add the class description into Gateway table of the store database.
 > <img src="../../../assets/images/image2013-11-25_17_15_43.png" />
-> Also if gateway requires parameters, theyВ should be added into the GatewayProperty table.
+> Also if gateway requires parameters, they should be added into the GatewayProperty table.
 > <img src="../../../assets/images/image2013-11-25_17_17_56.png" />
-> More details in theВ [Payment gateway](docs/old-versions/vc113devguide/working-with-orders/payment-gateway)В tutorial.
+> More details in the [Payment gateway](docs/old-versions/vc113devguide/working-with-orders/payment-gateway) tutorial.

-8. In the step 2 the payment method can be named in different languages.В
+8. In the step 2 the payment method can be named in different languages.
-9. Step 3 is available only if the selectedВ paymentВ gateway has any properties.
+9. Step 3 is available only if the selected payment gateway has any properties.
 Fill in the properties here.
 For example:
   <img src="../../../assets/images/image2013-11-25_17_21_58.png" />
 10. Complete the wizard.